Lopud: History

 On 22 July 1813, marines and seamen from and captured the French garrison on the island, which consisted of six guns and 59 men.

-In addition to the basic local occupations, the 19th and the beginning of the 20th centuries introduced waving production. with over 50 looms, Lopud turns into an industry center for the area.
-This trade represents emancipation of Lopud women too.
-The whole area today covered with vegetation, only 80 years ago was cultivated and covered by olive-groves (19 olive mills).
+In addition to the basic local occupations, the 19th and the beginning of the 20th centuries introduced textile production.
+With over 50 looms, Lopud turned into a center of industry for the area.
+This economic activity helped further the emancipation of Lopud's women, too.
+The areas that are, today, overgrown with vegetation were, only 80 years ago, dominated by olive-groves, producing enough olives to make use of 19 olive mills.

-From 1927 to 1990 tourism made its mark and the island's population enjoyed a safe and stable period.
-After WWII all privately owned hotels were confiscated and became state property.
-In the last few years, the buildings of the "Hoteli Lopud" enterprise have taken on 90 permanent employees and during summer seasons hire more.
+From 1927 to 1990, tourism was a substantial part of the economy, and the island's population enjoyed a safe and stable period.
+After WWII, all privately owned hotels were confiscated and became state property.
+In the last few years, the buildings of the "Hoteli Lopud" enterprise have taken on 90 permanent employees, hiring more during the summer.
 The improved standard of living saw construction of newly built stone houses and flats in Dubrovnik.
-During the aggression against the Republic of Croatia from 1991 to 1995 business was operated in war conditions and enterprise going bankrupt as a consequence.
-The so-called privatization, the sell-off the hotels and real estate, as well as devastation, unemployment and job insecurity led to population decrease and young Lopud people had to look for life opportunities elsewhere.
+During the aggression against the Republic of Croatia from 1991 to 1995, business was operating under war-time conditions, resulting in the eventual bankruptcy.
+The so-called "privatization," that is to say, the sell-off of the hotels and real estate, as well as devastation, unemployment and job insecurity, has led to population decrease and the young people of Lopud looking elsewhere for opportunities.
 Despite the natural resources and potentiality of comfortable life, since 1992 Lopud has been passing the saddest period in its long history.

+Starting in 2021, Lopud serves as the host of the Ponta Lopud Film Festival, founded by Tilda Grossel Bogdanović.
+The festival takes place in June or July and has featured filmmakers such as Joel Coen and Paweł Pawlikowski.
+In 2023, the Ponta Lopud Jazz Festival debuted under the creative direction of Thana Alexa.
+This festival takes place in August.
+Starting in 2024, a Book Bridge Festival takes place in September.

+Lopud made history on May 14,2026 as the first location in Croatia where a United States divorce took place via WebEx.